 The sea-shore at Vadabhandeshwara (near Malpe Port) where Madhvacharya secured the image of Lord Krishna is another sacred spot, near which there is another shrine dedicated to Subramanya.
 Along the route from Udupi to Vadabandeshwara sea-shore there are shrines of MAHALINGESHWARA (at Bannanje) and SHANKARA NARAYANA(at Kodavooru) which had been visited by Madhva himself in his childhood.
 At the western end of the town, close to the national highway No 17, there is a lovely temple of Sri Janardhana and Mahakali at a place called AMBALAPADY.

 Madhva’s birth-place PAJAKA KSHETRA.
 It is about 13 km south-east of town of Udupi, and can be reached through a motorable road via Katpadi situated on the National Highway between Udupi and Mangalore.
 Pajaka Kshetra is at the foot of a hill named KUNJARUGIRI.
 On this hill is situated an ancient awe-inspiring temple of Goddess Durga, traced to sage Parashurama.
 Madhva and his parents were ardent devotees of this temple.
-There are four THEERTHAS (holy tanks) created by Parashurama in the vicinity of this hill.
+There are four THEERTHAS (holy tanks) created by Parashurama in the vicinity of this hills.